yugokato/pytest-data-loader/README.md

 [![Code style ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://docs.astral.sh/ruff/)

 `pytest-data-loader` is a `pytest` plugin for loading test data from files to facilitate data-driven testing.
-In addition to loading data from a single file, it supports dynamic test parametrization by splitting file data into parts or by loading multiple files from a directory.
+In addition to loading data from a single file, it also supports dynamic test parametrization either by splitting file data into parts or by loading multiple files from a directory.

 ## Installation